 - Buildpacks – Heroku lets you immediately deploy development environments for PHP, Node.js, Python, and many other languages, pre-configured with all necessary settings and dependencies.

 - Add-ons – Many add-ons are available to install on your cloud account, some for free and others for a low monthly cost.
 Add-ons like Heroku Redis, Timber.io, and Mailgun all offer a free plan.
-Find out more in our in-depth review.

-Google’s cloud service, GCE, offers a ton of products – but it can get very confusing.
+Google’s cloud service, GCP, offers a ton of products – but it can get very confusing.
 The sheer number of options is sure to send novice developers back to the cozy arms of regular providers, so take a moment to decide if you’re ready to get your hands dirty.

 Compute Engine instances are going to be your best buddies for building a WordPress website, and the free tier is always free.
 You’ll get one f1-micro instance per month on the free tier, and it offers a surprising amount of storage space to play with.
+See what users think here.

-Google’s free GCE tier is an excellent option if you’re looking for free cloud hosting for developers, but you’ll need to be in the United States to get the most out of it.
+Google’s free GCP tier is an excellent option if you’re looking for free cloud hosting for developers, but you’ll need to be in the United States to get the most out of it.
 You’ll only get US-based cloud instances, and your bandwidth won’t be available to destinations such as China or Australia.

 - F1-micro instance – The instance includes 1 vCPU, 0.6 GB of RAM, 30 GB of storage space, 5 GB of snapshot storage, and 1 GB of bandwidth.

-- Trial with $300 of credit – If you’re looking to test GCE’s other services, you can get $300 of credit for the first year of use.
+- Trial with $300 of credit – If you’re looking to test GCP’s other services, you can get $300 of credit for the first year of use.
 All you need to do is open an account and provide identity verification and credit card details.
 You will not be charged.

 - Free access to Google’s advanced technologies – Google is an industry leader in quickly evolving fields such as speech recognition, artificial intelligence, and diagnostics.
 Free trials or limited free plans are available for each of them.